sbraun92/thesisSB/README.md

       * `cd ..`               -> navigate to the parentfolder

-4. Install dependencies by typing: `pip3 install -r requirements.txt` or `pip install -r requirements.txt`
+4. Install dependencies (or check if they are already installed) by typing: `pip3 install -r requirements.txt` or `pip install -r requirements.txt`

 5. Type `jupyter notebook` and open file *examples/Training.ipynb* or *examples/Training.ipynb*